trec-health-misinfo/trec-health-misinfo.github.io/index.md

 Submitted runs will be evaluated with respect to the three criteria: usefulness, correctness, and credibility.
 We will be using the [compatibility](https://github.com/claclark/Compatibility) measure in a similar fashion as we did in the 2020 version of this track (See [overview paper](https://trec.nist.gov/pubs/trec29/papers/OVERVIEW.HM.pdf) for more details).

-Details of the assessing instructions will be published after they are finalized.
+For more details, you can read the [2021 assessing guidlines](docs/TREC-2021-Health-Misinformation-Track-Assessing-Guidelines_Version-2.pdf) as used by NIST.

 #### Runs